13 Common Hummingbird Myths You Need To Ignore

 A mother hummingbird will abandon her babies if touched by a human.

 We were told as youths to leave nature alone.
-By touching a baby hummingbird the mother will smell the human scent and will detour the mother from visiting her nest and attending to her children.
+By touching a baby hummingbird the mother will smell the human scent and will stop visiting her nest or attending to her babies.
 It is a common misconception that even I have fallen victim to because of this classic myth.
-Hummingbirds have no sense of smell and rely heavily on their vision.

 If, after a reasonable amount of time has passed and you are still concerned for a baby hummingbird’s overall health and well-being and feel they need medical or emergency care, check your local animal hospital, shelters or local hummingbird organization for assistance.